Kau5h1K/Kau5h1K.github.io/_posts/2019-04-22-book_recommendations.md

 ---
 layout: post
-title: "Filter passwords using NIST guidelines"
+title: "Charles Darwin's book similarities and recommendations"
-tags: [ Project, python, pandas, Cleaning Data, Tensorflow, Natural Language Processing, NLP, gensim, pickle, token, tokenize, stemming, lemmatization, regex, hierarchy, cluster, dendrogram]
+tags: [ Project, python, pandas, Cleaning Data, Tensorflow, Natural Language Processing, NLP, gensim, pickle, token, tokenize, stemming, lemmatization, regex, hierarchy, cluster, dendrogram, charles darwin]
 date: 2019-04-22
 excerpt: "Recommendation systems are at the heart of many products such as Netflix or Amazon.
 They generally rely on metadata (e.g., the actors or director of a movie) or on user tastes (e.g., the movies you liked before) to determine which you are most likely to enjoy.
 But when you are working with text-heavy datasets, you have access to a much richer resource, the whole text!<br/>
 In this Project, I managed to build the basic book recommendation system based on their content.
 I used Charles Darwin's bibliography to find out which books might interest you!"